Neurodivergent-affirming therapy for those who think fast and sense deeply.

 Brainspotting: A Somatic, Neurobiological Therapy

-Brainspotting is one of the primary somatic therapies I use in my practice.
+Brainspotting is one of the primary somatic therapies I use in my practice, and is part of how I work with clients.
 It works by locating points in your visual field that correspond to deeper neural and emotional activation.

-These “brainspots” allow access to experiences held beneath verbal awareness — including trauma, overwhelm, chronic stress, and survival responses that the body has been carrying for years.
+These “brainspots” allow access to experiences held beneath verbal awareness — including trauma, chronic stress, and patterns that feel stuck.

 How Brainspotting Works